 One Regulation Certification Test is required for each market resource to increase the Regulating Capability on the resource.
-This test may be administered by PJM or may be a self-test administered by resource owner using the PJM test shape posted on the Markets and Operations page fed into the resource owner's EMS.
-Additionally, the member must notify the PJM Performance Compliance and PJM Dispatch at least 60 minutes before the test.
+This test must be administered by PJM.
+Additionally, the member must notify the PJM Performance Compliance and PJM Dispatch at least 24 hours before the test.
 The resource should be set to unavailable during the test, though the other units may continue to regulate.